Frequently Asked Questions

 Wrightway has an in-house team of Quantity Surveyors, meaning that your project can be handled fluently and with one single point of contact.

 Yes, we use a repair strategy that is engineered to withstand seismic movement to ensure the stability of your foundations for future events.
-We often repair foundations by epoxy injection into any cracks, that expands as it dries, meaning there's minimal disruption to your property.
+We often repair foundations by epoxy injection into any cracks that expand as it dries, meaning there's minimal disruption to your property.

 This is an evaluation of your land.
 Usually, property developers will get an assessment of a site so it can assist with the design of construction, but in the case of earthquake repair strategies, a geotechnical assessment is to ensure the safety and stability of the land to carry out repairs.